Nitestack/dotfiles/README.md

 - **Zed Configuration**: Settings for the new lightweight code editor

-- **Zsh Configuration**: Powered by [Oh My Zsh](https://ohmyz.sh), this configuration includes styled prompts, shell completions, optimized history settings, and useful aliases for a seamless command-line experience
+- **Zsh Configuration (with WSL)**: Powered by [Oh My Zsh](https://ohmyz.sh), this configuration includes styled prompts, shell completions, optimized history settings, and useful aliases for a seamless command-line experience

 ### macOS